Skip to main content

 • stability

-The game's stability is a mixed bag, with numerous users reporting various glitches, including audio issues, graphical bugs, and occasional crashes that can disrupt gameplay.
-While some players experienced significant troubleshooting to get the game running smoothly, others found it to be a nostalgic experience despite its imperfections.
-Overall, the game runs well on modern systems, but players should be prepared for some bugs and minor frustrations.
+The game's stability is a mixed bag, with many users reporting various glitches and bugs that can disrupt gameplay, such as audio issues, controller recognition problems, and occasional crashes.
+While some players experienced significant troubleshooting to get the game running smoothly, others found it to be relatively stable, especially on certain operating systems.
+Overall, while the nostalgic experience is appreciated, the port's numerous technical flaws detract from its enjoyment.

 • “It runs great on Windows 10 without any fiddling on my part; all I did was download it, press play, and it just worked.”